Getting High on Benadryl: How Much Is Safe?

 What Is Benadryl?
 How Is It Taken Safely?

-Diphenhydramine was originally created in 1943 and purchased by Pfizer in 1946.
 Benadryl was the first antihistamine to receive approval from the Food and Drug Administration (FDA).
-Although the brand name was acquired by Johnson & Johnson in 2007, the medication remains the most popular treatment on the market for allergies and mild cold symptoms.
+The brand name was acquired by Johnson & Johnson in 2007 and the medication remains a widely-used treatment for allergies and mild cold symptoms.1

 Since the medication has been available for several decades, safe dosage and elimination time are well understood.
-Benadryl comes in tablets, liquid gels, and ultratabs combining diphenhydramine and phenylephrine to treat congestion.
+Benadryl is available in a variety of formulations, including tablets, liquid gels, and chewables.
 The standard dose of diphenhydramine in brand name Benadryl is 25 mg per dose for adults and 12.5 mg per dose in children’s formulas.
-For the average healthy adult, elimination half-life ranges from 2.4 to 9.3 hours, so in close to nine hours after stopping use of Benadryl, half the drug will be eliminated from the body.
+For the average healthy adult, elimination half-life ranges from 6.7 to 11.7 hours.2 So between 6 to 12 hours after taking Benadryl, half the drug will be eliminated from the body.
 Within two days, the drug will be completely gone from the body.

-- Age: Adults over 65 years old and children younger than 12 years old metabolize diphenhydramine more slowly, so lower doses less often are safer.
-Consult a doctor before beginning to take Benadryl to prevent overdose.
+- Age: Adults over 65 years old and children younger than 12 years old metabolize diphenhydramine more slowly, so lower doses less often are safer.3

-- Liver problems: Since the active ingredient in Benadryl is processed through the liver, anyone with lower hepatic function for any reason will have a difficult time safely consuming this drug.
+- Liver problems: Since the active ingredient in Benadryl is processed through the liver, anyone with decreased hepatic function will have difficulty safely consuming this drug.

-- Kidney problems: The kidneys help to process toxins out of the body through the bladder.
-People who have trouble with renal function for any reason may have a tougher time metabolizing Benadryl.
+- Kidney problems: The kidneys help to process toxins by passing them out through the bladder.
+People who have decreased renal function may have a tough time metabolizing Benadryl.
 Urinary pH can also impact how the body processes diphenhydramine.

 - Hydration: People who do not drink sufficient water may struggle to eliminate diphenhydramine from their system.

-- Low vs. high dose: Even healthy adults who take more than the recommended dose of Benadryl in a day will experience consequences, including taking longer to metabolize the drug out of their bodies.
-Taking the recommended dose of Benadryl for longer than recommended may also lead to tolerance of the substance as the drug builds up in the body, and that might increase the medication’s elimination time
+- Low vs. high dose: Even healthy adults who take more than the recommended dose of Benadryl will experience consequences, such as taking longer to metabolize the drug.
+Taking the recommended dose of Benadryl for longer than recommended may also lead to tolerance as the drug builds up in the body, and that also might increase the medication’s elimination time.

-- Other medications: Taking prescription or other OTC drugs along with Benadryl may change how the body metabolizes all the substances together.
+- Other medications: Taking prescription drugs, or other over the counter drugs, along with Benadryl may change how the body metabolizes all the substances together.

 - Body weight/mass: Different body types process different amounts of medication at different rates.
-This is true for prescription drugs, recreational substances like alcohol, and OTC drugs like Benadryl.
+This is true for prescription drugs, recreational substances like alcohol, and over the counter drugs like Benadryl.

 Although Benadryl is sold over the counter without a prescription, the active ingredient is potent and has an impact on the body.
 In addition to eliminating symptoms of allergies or a cold, it also interacts with other organ systems.

-Even when taken as directed, Benadryl can cause side effects, including:
+Even when taken as directed, Benadryl can cause side effects which include: 4

-When the recommended amount is consumed, effects peak after about two hours; within four hours, levels of the medication wear off.
-There are still metabolites from diphenhydramine’s breakdown in the body, so taking another dose of Benadryl before the full effects wear off may be dangerous.
+When the recommended amount is consumed, effects peak after about two hours.
+Within four hours, most effects of the medication wear off.
+There are still metabolites from diphenhydramine’s breakdown in the body, so taking another dose of Benadryl before the full effects wear off may be dangerous.5

 Additionally, some people take more than the recommended amount because they want to get high.
 Benadryl produces mild sedative effects, and in larger amounts, that can feel like intoxication.